Hōjōki: Denial of position at Kamo Shrine

-Chōmei, who comes from a respected lineage of Shinto priests, persists in obtaining a post at the Kamo Shrine, where his family legacy was established.
-However, he fails.
-Chōmei decides to depart to the mountains even after Emperor Go-Toba establishes an alternate post for him at the temple.
+Chōmei, who came from a respected lineage of Shinto priests, strove to obtain a post at the Kamo Shrine, where his family had an established legacy.
+However, he failed in this endeavor.
+Chōmei decided to depart to the mountains even after Emperor Go-Toba established an alternate post for him at Kamo.
 This significant event prompted his bleak outlook on life and his decision to become a recluse.